Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 websocket connections too, finally!

-This repository actually implements the async database backend for django (for postgresql), the rest of the code just serving testing purposes.
+This repository actually implements the async database backend for django (for postgresql).
+The
+rest of the code just serves testing purposes.

 **Prior art: gevent and sqlalchemy**